faezehabibi66/MAP-Maximum-A-Posteriori-Estimation/README.md

 # Maximum A Posteriori Estimation
-Boston Housing using Maximum A Posteriori Estimation
+Estimating Boston Housing using Maximum A Posteriori Estimation